HL7/cqf-measures/pages/measure-conformance.md

 ---
 ## 2 eCQM Basics

-In FHIR, an eCQM is represented as a Measure resource containing metadata (the rest of this section) and terminology (Section 3), a population criteria section (Section 5), and at least one Library resource containing a data criteria section (Section 4) as well as the logic used to define the population criteria.
+In FHIR, an eCQM is represented as a Measure resource containing metadata (Section 2.1) and terminology (Section 2.2), a population criteria section (Section 2.4), and at least one Library resource containing a data criteria section (Section 2.3) as well as the logic used to define the population criteria.
 The population criteria section typically contains initial population criteria, denominator criteria, and numerator criteria sub-components, among others.
 Snippet 1 shows the structure of a FHIR Measure.

 ```xml
 <Measure>